George Hodel

-Personal life
+Early life

 George Hill Hodel Jr. was born on October 10, 1907, and raised in Los Angeles, California.
-His parents, George Hodel Sr. and Esther Hodel, were of Russian Jewish ancestry.
-Their only son, he was well-educated and highly intelligent (scoring 186 on an early IQ test).
+His parents, George Hodel Sr. and Esther Hodel née Leov, were of Ukrainian and Russian Jewish ancestry.
+Their only son, he was well-educated and highly intelligent, scoring 186 on an early IQ test.
 He was also a musical prodigy.

-Hodel attended South Pasadena High School, graduated at age 15 and entered California Institute of Technology (Caltech) in Pasadena.
-He was forced to leave the university after one year, due in part to a sex scandal involving a professor's wife.
+At a young age Hodel was sent to Paris, was enrolled in the Montessori school, run by Anna Montessori.
+Later Hodel attended South Pasadena High School and graduated early, at age 15.
+He enrolled at the California Institute of Technology (Caltech) in Pasadena, but was forced to leave the university after one year, due in part to a sex scandal involving a professor's wife.
 He had impregnated the woman and wanted to raise their child together, but she refused.
 The affair between Hodel and the woman caused her marriage to fall apart.

-By around 1928, Hodel was in a common-law marriage with a woman named Emilia; they had a son, Duncan.
-In the 1930s, he was legally married to Dorothy Anthony, a fashion model from San Francisco; they had a daughter, Tamar.
+By around 1928, Hodel was in a common-law marriage with a woman named Emilia, and they had a son, Duncan.
+In the 1930s, Hodel was legally married to Dorothy Anthony, a fashion model from San Francisco, with whom he had a daughter, Tamar.